TimRoller/Crypto-Portfolio-Analytics/README.md

 # Crypto-Portfolio-Analytics

-Given a list of cryptocurrencies over a defined time period, calculate:
+Given a list of cryptocurrencies over a defined time period, calculate the total return, sharpe ratio, sortino ratio, max drawdown, and calmar ratio.
-/n
-total return,
-  sharpe ratio
-  sortino ratio
-  max drawdown
-  calmar ratio

-Compare performance of each cryptocurrency vs. an equally weighted portfolio.
+Note the performance of each cryptocurrency vs. an equally weighted portfolio.
+The portfolio provides a return similar to the top performers without nearly as much risk of a drawdown.
 # Summary Table
 ![Summary Table](Summary_Table.png)